 Lincoln County assesses all taxable property other than centrally assessed property, which is assessed by the State of Wyoming, by January 1 of each year.
 The Town must adopt a final tax rate prior to the third Monday of July.
 Property taxes are levied by Lincoln County on or about August 1 and are payable in two installments in November and May.
 Lincoln County collects all property tax payments and remits the collections to the Town monthly.
-State law allows anyone to pay the delinquent taxes on a property and obtain an enforceable lien on that property.
-Therefore, the Town's delinquent property taxes are insignificant.
+State law allows anyone to pay the delinquent taxes on a property taxes are insignificant.